ihatemyisp/klipper/docs/G-Codes.md

 #### SET_LED
 `SET_LED LED=<config_name> RED=<value> GREEN=<value> BLUE=<value>
+For Replicator 2/2X:
+WHITE=<value> BLINK=<value> [INDEX=<index>] [TRANSMIT=0] [SYNC=1]`:
+This sets the LED output.
+Each color `<value>` must be between 0.0 and 1.0.
+The WHITE option is only valid on RGBW LEDs.
+The BLINK option is only valid on devices that support hardware blinking.
+If the LED supports multiple chips in a daisy-chain then one may specify INDEX to alter the color of just the given chip (1 for the first chip, 2 for the second, etc.).
+If INDEX is not provided then all LEDs in the daisy-chain will be set to the provided color.
+If TRANSMIT=0 is specified then the color change will only be made on the next SET_LED command that does not specify TRANSMIT=0; this may be useful in combination with the INDEX parameter to batch multiple updates in a daisy-chain.
+By default, the SET_LED command will sync it's changes with other ongoing gcode commands.
+This can lead to undesirable behavior if LEDs are being set while the printer is not printing as it will reset the idle timeout.
+If careful timing is not needed, the optional SYNC=0 parameter can be specified to apply the changes without resetting the idle timeout.
+For all others:
 WHITE=<value> [INDEX=<index>] [TRANSMIT=0] [SYNC=1]`: This sets the
 LED output.
 Each color `<value>` must be between 0.0 and 1.0.
 The WHITE option is only valid on RGBW LEDs.
 If the LED supports multiple